jacobismael/APCS/README.md

 > There are considerably less labs in the 2nd semester because of both the AP test and the Coronavirus epidemic

-> There may be few labs missing because not I switched computers mid-year and I initially joined the class later then most
+> There may be few labs missing because 1) I switched computers mid-year and 2) I initially joined the class later then most